bonn0062/GSoD/absolute_beginners_outline.rst

 .. image:: images/np_multiply_broadcasting.png

-NumPy understood that the multiiplication should happen with each cess.
+NumPy understood that the multiiplication should happen with each cell.
 That extremely useful concept is called *broadcasting*.

 - How to compute mean, median, minimum, maximum, std, var